laroche/tastyworks-pnl/README.md

   a sample transaction line, so that I can adjust the source code.
 - Either github issues or email works for me to enhance/fix this program.
 Sample data is best to resolve issues.
+- One check is to look at the computed value of "account cash balance" from this script and compare it to the official value "Cash Balance" from Tastyworks at <https://manage.tastyworks.com/#/accounts/balances>.

 Currency gains in German tax law